GyaneshSamanta/AhoyHacks/README.md

 ## What we learned 🧠
 1. Learnt wonderdraft
-2. we desgined the map
+2. We desgined the map
-3. we added those customized maps onto the globe
+3. We added those customized maps onto the globe

 ## What's next ⏭
  1. For future additions we aim to dynamically show the positioning of pirate ships so that we hackers could safely sail away from them.